What Is Tantra?

 So let’s slow down for a moment and clear something up.

-Tantra is not a sexual technique.
+Tantra is not about sex.

-It’s a spiritual path.
+It’s a spiritual path to liberation.

 One that’s been misunderstood, oversimplified, and heavily sexualized in the modern Western world.
 Somewhere along the way, nuance got lost and marketing took the wheel.

-Why Tantra Gets So Misunderstood
+Why Tantra Is Misunderstood

 For many people, this becomes a genuine doorway back into their bodies.
-And that is valuable.
-Especially in a world where so many of us live in our heads, on our phones, and disconnected from our own felt experience.
+And that is incredibly valuable.
+Especially in a world where so many of us live in our heads, on our phones, and disconnected from our own lived, felt experience.

 What’s rarely acknowledged, though, is that this modern expression is very different from classical Tantra, which is where these teachings originate.